User Experience: The Beginner's Guide

 2 Customers 2020, Walker

-Gain an industry-trusted UX Course Certificate
+Gain an Industry-Recognized UX Course Certificate

-Lessons in this course
+Lessons in This Course

-- There is no time limit to finish a course.
+- There's no time limit to finish a course.
+Lessons have no deadlines.

 Lesson 0: Welcome and Introduction

 To be scheduled.
-Estimated time to complete: 42 mins.
+Estimated time to complete: 1 hour 37 mins.

 -

-0.1: A Beginner's Guide to User Experience (2 mins)
+0.1: A Beginner's Guide to User Experience (7 mins)

 -

-0.2: An introduction to IDF courses (14 mins)
+0.2: An introduction to courses from the Interaction Design Foundation (37 mins)

 -

-0.3: Let our community help you (1 min)
+0.3: Let Our Community Help You (1 min)

 -